ngxs/store/docs/advanced/actions-life-cycle.md

-# Actions Lifecycle
+# Actions Life Cycle

-This document affects the lifecycle of actions, after reading it you will understand how the NGXS handles actions and what stages they may be at.
+This document affects the life cycle of actions, after reading it you will understand how the NGXS handles actions and what stages they may be at.

 ## Theory